-These guidelines outline principles and strategies which can be employed to improve the environmental performance of coastal floodplain drainage systems, while retaining their benefits for agriculture.
-They have a particular focus on reducing drainage of acidity from areas with acid sulfate soils.
+The guidelines in this report outline principles and strategies which can be employed to improve the environmental performance of coastal floodplain drainage systems, while retaining their benefits for agriculture.
+They have a particular focus on reducing drainage of acidity from areas with acid sulphate soils.
 The benefits, limitations and risks associated with management changes are described.